January 31, 2025, deadline to file (and furnish to employees) 2024 Forms W-2s, Wage and Tax Statements, is quickly approaching.

 *See IRS Notice 2012-9, Q/A-30 (Example 3).

-For a coverage period that includes December 31 but continues into the subsequent year, employers may:
+For a coverage period that includes December 31 but continues into the subsequent year:

 - Treat the coverage as provided during the calendar year that includes December 31;